AI Website BuildersDorikDorikDurableDurableMixoMixoUseArticleUseArticleEmergentEmergentLovableLovableRunableRunableCarrdCarrd AI Website Builders

 self-healing full-stack logic

-The enterprise dimension: SOC 2 Type I certification.
+The enterprise dimension: SOC 2 Type II certification.
 This is not a marketing badge.
 It means Emergent has been independently audited for security controls, data handling, and operational practices.
 For any application that will handle customer data, payment information, or sensitive user information — SOC 2 certification is the difference between a tool an enterprise will deploy and one it will not.

 Emergent optimises for production-grade correctness, infrastructure reliability, and enterprise security — not visual polish or speed of first output.